XanaduAI/xanadu-cloud-client/README.md

 ## Setup

-To use the XCC, a Xanadu Cloud API key is required.
+To use the XCC, a Xanadu Cloud API key (or equivalent JWT refresh token) is required.
 There are several ways to register your API key with the XCC:

 1. Save your API key to the XCC configuration file using the CLI:
     ```console
-    xcc config set API_KEY "Xanadu Cloud API key goes here"
+    xcc config set REFRESH_TOKEN "Xanadu Cloud API key goes here"
     ```

-2. Set the `XANADU_CLOUD_API_KEY` environment variable:
+2. Set the `XANADU_CLOUD_REFRESH_TOKEN` environment variable:
     ```console
-    export XANADU_CLOUD_API_KEY="Xanadu Cloud API key goes here"
+    export XANADU_CLOUD_REFRESH_TOKEN="Xanadu Cloud API key goes here"
     ```

 3. Save your API key to the XCC configuration file using the Python API:
     ```python
     import xcc

-    settings = xcc.Settings(API_KEY="Xanadu Cloud API key goes here")
+    settings = xcc.Settings(REFRESH_TOKEN="Xanadu Cloud API key goes here")
     settings.save()
     ```

-Afterwards, you can verify that your API key was set correctly using the CLI or Python API:
+Afterwards, you can verify that your API key was set correctly using either:

-1. Using the CLI:
+1. The CLI:
     ```console
     $ xcc ping
     Successfully connected to the Xanadu Cloud.
     ```

-2. Using the Python API:
+2. The Python API:
     ```python
     import xcc